furkannabisumji/crossmind/contracts/README.md

 CrossMind delivers a fully modular and extensible architecture for executing cross-chain investment strategies in a secure and automated manner.
 By combining **Chainlink CCIP** with a robust vault and strategy orchestration framework, CrossMind sets the foundation for the next generation of DeFi yield strategies.

-The system is currently deployed on **Avalanche Fuji Testnet** and **Sepolia Testnet**, with production deployment on mainnet networks planned for the next phase.
+The system is currently deployed on **Avalanche Fuji Testnet** and **Ethereum Sepolia Testnet**, with production deployment on mainnet networks planned for the next phase.

 **Next immediate step:** Finalize AdapterRegistry extension to support `registerAdapter()` and `getAdapter()`, register adapters accordingly, and validate full cross-chain flow.